 The new parking lot on our property is complete, open and should be the preferred lot for climbers at Hidden Valley.
 It's the large lot on the right at the top of the switchbacks, about 400 feet below the DGIF lot.
 Trails from here will lead you from the lot to the left-hand and right-hand side cliffs.

 Please maximize the spaces in the lot and park in a way so that others can easily get in and out as well.
 Please do not camp in the parking lot.

 The DGIF-owned Low Gap lot at the top of the hill is closed to climber parking from October 1 through January 7th.
 Please respect this closure.
 This is not really an issue as we now have a lot for climber parking!.

-The cliff line at Hidden Vallley is owned and managed by the Virginia Department of Game and Inland Fisheries, climbers 17 and older should purchase a day use permit if you do not hold a Virginia hunting, fishing, trapping license or boat registration.
+The cliff line at Hidden Vallley is owned and managed by the Virginia Department of Game and Inland Fisheries, climbers 17 and older should purchase a day use permit (there is an annual permit option) if you do not hold a Virginia hunting, fishing, trapping license or boat registration.
 Details and links to that permit are available on the DGIF website.